dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 ## Repository overview

-The repository consists of four folders (.github/workflow, Data, src, and gen), and four files (.gitignore, README.md, dprep-sick.Rproj and makefile).
+The repository consists of five folders (.github/workflow, Data, src,gen and doc), and four files (.gitignore, README.md, dprep-sick.Rproj and makefile).
 The aim of the research project, instructions, running details and results are communicated in README.md file where you are currently viewing.
 The data being used in this project can be found in the data folder but can also be accessed through the src folder,make file where the overflow of running instructions for the analysis is also provided.

 The [.github/workflows](https://github.com/dogabayraktar/SickAirbnbPricesAcrossNetherlands/tree/main/.github/workflows) folder excist of the instructions to help you get started:
 - ..../.github/workflows/blank.yml